bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/info2/labs/lab-03.md

         B : *****
         C : ******

-7. Try out your program with a big file, eg. the 3M english news file from the [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download): look for eng_news_2015_3M.tar.gz and read the file eng_news_2015_3M/eng_news_2015_3M-sentences.txt.
+7. Try out your program with a big file, fpr example the 1M english news file from the [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download).

 ## For the bored